livepeer/grants/README.md

-# The Livepeer Community Node Grant Program
+# The Livepeer Community Node Grants Program

 Livepeer has a long term vision to build a fully decentralized video stack, and we cannot achieve this goal without a community of contributors to the project.
-The Livepeer Grant Program provides contributors with grants ranging from 300 - 3000 LPT (subject to change).
-The grant program provides contributors with an opportunity to build a position in the network.
+The Livepeer Grants Program provides funding to projects, ideas and events that benefit the Livepeer ecosystem.
+The grant program provides contributors with an opportunity to fund their projects and build a position in the Livepeer network.
+The Livepeer Grants Program will distribute 1,500 LPT in quarterly phases with a semi annual review phase.

 If you're appreciative of this initiative and all that it will do for the ecosystem, stake with our orchestrator node, and contribute a portion of your inflationary reward to go towards these grants! *Node address: 0x4f4758f7167b18e1f5b3c1a7575e3eb584894dbc*

 Current grants program [tracker](https://docs.google.com/spreadsheets/d/12B-NUgwWhP5R16kR1aGiOHw4HrK5fZ7bv8yBx4m876w/edit?usp=sharing).

-**Grant Amount Range:** 300-3000 LPT

 **We are seeking projects and will provide grants for:**
 * Pricing Tools: Tools and guides to help enable orchestrators and broadcasters monitor and compare off chain pricing (like an ETHgastation for Livepeer).